-Adam V. Fontana is passionate about music education, the art of conducting, and the important role music plays in our society.
+Adam V. Fontana is passionate about music education, the art of conducting, and the important role music plays in community building.
 A native of the Hudson Valley, he returned home to join the faculty at SUNY New Paltz in Fall 2020 as an assistant professor of music, where he conducts the Symphonic Band, serves as interim director of the College-Youth Symphony, and teaches courses in music and music education.

 Prior to coming to SUNY New Paltz, Fontana served as the Director of Instrumental Music at Bethel College from 2016-2020.
 While at Bethel College, he conducted the Bethel College Wind Ensemble and Bethel College Philharmonia Orchestra, and taught courses in music education, conducting, and the music of The Beatles.
 Under his direction, both the Bethel Wind Ensemble and Philharmonia Orchestra were selected to perform at the 2018 Kansas Music Educators Association state conference.